ZupIT/charlescd/docs/get-started/first-deploy.md

 4. Click on **Search for ready releases**;
 5. Type the release name created above and click on **Deploy**.

 After that, Charles will provide the created release on cluster in the open sea.
-The deploy status will be show and updated along the process.
+The deploy status will be shown and updated along the process.

 ![Example of a deploy in open sea](../.gitbook/assets/primeiro-deploy%20%281%29.gif)